Poison Ivy Rash Stages and Available Treatments

 • Antihistamines (like Benadryl) for sleep and itch control

-Keep the rash clean, avoid scratching, and wash clothing or gear that may still carry urushiol.
+Keep the rash clean, avoid scratching, and wash clothing or gear that may still be contaminated with urushiol.

 Over-the-Counter vs Urgent Care Treatments